philpennock/talk-webhooks/talk.md

   <https://beta.fastmail.com/help/technical/sieve-notify.html>; they don't
   support webhooks per se, but do support IFTTT, Pushover, Slack.
 (If a paying customer, can always try asking for webhook support).
+* A monitoring system which can use arbitrary webhooks when events happen (services start returning errors)
+    + If you know of one, please let me know

 ---